natcasd/chatdbt/README.md

 # Data Management for AI - Research Project

-This repository contains our final project for the Data Management for AI course.
+This repository contains our research project for the Data Management for AI course.

 ## Project Overview